umams2002/buzzline-01-uma/docs/FORK-THIS-REPO.md

 - Clone it to your local machine.
 - Open and explore the project in VS Code for editing and learning.

-## Fork (Copy) This Repository
+## Copy This Repository

 1. Login to GitHub.
 2. Go to the existing example repository.
-3. Click "Fork" to copy it into your GitHub account.
+3. Click "Fork" or "Use This Template" to copy it into your GitHub account.

 IMPORTANT: Rename the repo to include yourname (or something unique).
 Follow naming conventions - use all lowercase, no spaces, and use dashes between words.
+"Forking" keeps you tied to the original repo.
+"Use this template" removes the link.

 ## Clone YOUR Repository to Your Machine